lewis-karani/mtDNA-analysis/README.md

 This repository contains the instructions on how to analyze paired end reads from Illumina sequencing of mitochondrial DNA in a command line environment

 ## Before we begin
 ### Set up WSL on your windows computers and install ubuntu virtual machine from the microsoft store.
-If you're running a Linux platform...Awesome!!!
+If you're already running a bash platform...Awesome!!!
+Skip to step 8.

 1. Open Windows Powershell as administrator( press Win + X then select "Windows PowerShell (Admin)" )
 2. Check if wsl is enabled by running the following command: